ssmi8/The-Running-Club/README.md

 ### Comment Model:

 The Comment Model handles the content of the comment, the username of the commentor and time/date of the comment being issued.

+### Booking Model:

+The Booking Model handles the booking of runs, the session type and date/time of the run booked.

 ## Technologies Used: